Mont Canisy battery – Stp 13

 Mont Canisy battery during D-Day

 Bombed in the night of 5 to 6 June 1944 by the Allied squadrons, the battery was targeted by HMS Warspite at the dawn of D-Day.
-Always active, Stp 13 opened fire on the allied armada and one The 80-minute artillery duel between HMS Ramillies and Mount Canisy resulted in the retirement of four of the six 155-mm pieces.
-The two remaining guns are destroyed in the evening.
+Always active, Stp 13 opened fire on the allied armada and one The 80-minute artillery duel between HMS Ramillies and Mount Canisy resulted in the retirement of four 155-mm guns.

 A few days later, the gunners of the 2./HKAA1255 put some guns back into condition and resumed firing sporadically against the Allies.
 It was not until the end of August that the battery of Mount Canisy fell into the hands of the British soldiers, launched during Operation Paddle.